xpack/web-jekyll/pages/core/xpm/cli/link.md

 ## Synopsis

-Invoked with no package arguments in a writable dependency folder:
+Invoked with no package arguments in a writeable dependency folder:

 ```sh
 xpm link [<options> ...]
 ```

-Invoked with arguments referring to writable dependencies:
+Invoked with arguments referring to writeable dependencies:

 ```sh
 xpm link [<options> ...] [<packs>...]